traefik/traefik/docs/routing/middleware/passtlsclientcert.md

 * `X-Forwarded-Tls-Client-Cert-Info` that contains all the selected certificate information in an escaped string.

 !!! note
-    The header are filled with escaped string so it can be safely placed inside a URL query.
+    The headers are filled with escaped string so it can be safely placed inside a URL query.

-In the following example, you can see a complete certificate, we will use each part of it to explains the middleware options.
+In the following example, you can see a complete certificate.
+We will use each part of it to explains the middleware options.

 ??? example "A complete client tls certificate"